-Northwest offers within the Master of Arts in Christian Studies (MACS) framework a Pastoral Formation and Leadership Studies Korean Language option, in order to provide vocational ministry leadership training.
-The degree when completed is awarded conjointly by Trinity Western University and Northwest Baptist Seminary and is offered within the general accreditation of ACTS with ATS.
+Northwest offers, within the Master of Arts in Christian Studies (MACS) framework, a Global Leadership Studies Korean Language option in order to provide vocational ministry leadership training.
+The degree, when completed, is awarded conjointly by Trinity Western University and Northwest Baptist Seminary, and is offered within the general accreditation of ACTS with ATS.
 This degree program seeks to provide pastoral leadership development for Korean church leaders working in Canada and in particular with the Fellowship of Evangelical Baptist Churches.
 However, others may find the program helpful as well.

 General Academic Information

 - Acquire biblical and theological truth within the Believer’s church tradition;

 - Articulate a highly developed, personal Christian world view;

 - Engage in the interface between biblical/theological truth and some aspects of social science research;